passcod/in-the-pale-darkness-of-dawn/threads/saka/iaqa-force-sensitives-discussion.md

 “Second?”

-“The Old Republic before the New Republic became the New Republic?”
+“The Old Republic before the New Republic became the Old Republic?”

 Iaqa laughed.
 “You have a point.
 But why Second?
 I thought that would be the First.”